GenRockeR/elan-agent/README.rst

 ELAN Agent is platform to ease LAN management by providing several services:

-- NAC: 802.1X/Mac-Auth via RADIUS
+- NAC: 802.1X/Mac-Auth via RADIUS.
-- Access Control of devices to VLANs
+- Access Control of devices to VLANs.
-- Detection of unauthorized devices
+- Detection of unauthorized devices.
 - Authentication using LDAP, AD or external source.
-- Inventory of all devices (MAC addresses) on the network
+- Inventory of all devices (MAC addresses) on the network.
-- Captive portal: User Authentication & Guest Access
+- Captive portal: User Authentication & Guest Access.
-- IDS (Suricata)
+- IDS (Suricata).
-- Log of Networks events (New Device, New device on VLAN, New Device IP, diconnected Device, New connection, IDS alert for device...)
+- Log of Networks events (New Device, New device on VLAN, New Device IP, diconnected Device, New connection, IDS alert for device...).
-- Log of outgoing connections
+- Log of outgoing connections.

 All configuration of these services are done via MQTT by publishing retained messages to topics.
 Events are also sent via MQTT.